Find Trade Colleges

 6% Freshmen Loans

-There are 5,738 students at Virginia Western Community College in total, 1,654 are full-time undergraduates.
+The total student population at Virginia Western Community College is 5,738, which includes 1,654 full-time undergraduates.
 The school has a student-to-faculty ratio of 22 to 1.

 Approximately 6% of the students who attend this school take out loans.
-The typical student loan amount is $4,890 a year.
-The student loan default rate of 3.2% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $4,890 a year.
+The school reports a student loan default rate of 3.2% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $31,598 during the early-career years.